brgibson/blog-prototype/_posts/2014-03-20-Edmunds at SXSW.md

 ---

-A brief recap written by Liz Harsh
+A brief recap written by Liz Harsh.

 For 4 days Edmunds had prime space within the Mashery Lounge at the Austin Convention Center, the hub of SXSW 2014.